nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding companies or internship roles from companies by name: `find` <a id="c-find-c-r"></a>

-Find companies or/and roles depending on the format given.
+* Find companies or/and roles depending on the format given.
-If only company keywords are entered, companies whose names match any of the given keywords will be displayed with all their roles.
+* If only company keywords are entered, companies whose names match any of the given keywords will be displayed with all their roles.
-If only role keywords are entered, roles across all companies whose role names match any of the given keywords will be displayed.
+* If only role keywords are entered, roles across all companies whose role names match any of the given keywords will be displayed.
-If both keywords are entered, only companies with names that match any of the company keywords while containing one or more roles whose names match any of the role keywords are displayed (with only the selected roles which matched the role keywords).
+* If both keywords are entered, only companies with names that match any of the company keywords while containing roles whose names match any of the role keywords are displayed.

 Format: `find c/COMPANY_KEYWORD [MORE_COMPANY_KEYWORDS] r/ROLE_KEYWORD [MORE_ROLE_KEYWORDS]`